Emotional support animal laws

 The Federal Fair Housing Act (or FHAct for short) is a piece of legislation that protects Americans from discrimination in housing.
 But when it comes to emotional support animal laws, we are particularly interested in parts that pertain to assistive and service animals.

 The Department of Housing and Urban Development (HUD) (an agency tasked with enforcing FHAct) considers ESAs to be a part of the assistive animal’s category.
-This means that when it comes to housing, ESAs enjoy the same protections as service animals do.
+This means that when it comes to housing, HUD recognizes ESAs as assistance animals, granting them protections under the FHA similar to service animals in housing contexts.
 In particular:

 • A property owner or a manager can’t deny your application, basing on the ground that you have an ESA;